BluBracket/docs.blubracket.com/README.md

 BluBracket documentation website [https://docs.blubracket.com ](docs.blubracket.com).

-This repo uses [Hugo, a static site generator written in Golang](https://gohugo.io), and the [Docs theme](https://github.com/h-enk/doks).
+This repo uses [Hugo, a static site generator written in Golang](https://gohugo.io), and the [Doks theme](https://github.com/h-enk/doks).

 Hugo has its own [documentation](https://gohugo.io/documentation/) for the template structure, functions, variables, and more.
 The Doks theme extends Hugo in an opinionated way that uses Node.js and `npm` to automate the few things that Hugo left undone.